python/cpython/Doc/c-api/allocation.rst

    improving the memory management efficiency.

-.. cfunction:: void PyObject_Del(PyObject *op)
+.. c:function:: void PyObject_Del(PyObject *op)

-   Releases memory allocated to an object using :cfunc:`PyObject_New` or :cfunc:`PyObject_NewVar`.
+   Releases memory allocated to an object using :c:func:`PyObject_New` or :c:func:`PyObject_NewVar`.
 This is normally called from the :attr:`tp_dealloc` handler specified in the object's type.
 The fields of the object should not be accessed after this call as the memory is no longer a valid Python object.

-.. cvar:: PyObject _Py_NoneStruct
+.. c:var:: PyObject _Py_NoneStruct

    Object which is visible in Python as ``None``.
-This should only be accessed using the :cmacro:`Py_None` macro, which evaluates to a pointer to this object.
+This should only be accessed using the :c:macro:`Py_None` macro, which evaluates to a pointer to this object.

 .. seealso::

-   :cfunc:`PyModule_Create`
+   :c:func:`PyModule_Create`
       To allocate and create extension modules.